 Flor de calabaza is squash flower.
 Flor de calabaza is usually served in quesadillas (roasted or fried tortillas stuffed with cheese) and in soups.
-For a larger image of flor de calabaza click HERE.
+For a larger image of flor de calabaza click here.

 Flor de Cuateco, I believe comes from the flowering part of a uncommon type of palm tree.
 It can roasted or boiled.
 The one pictured is roasted.
 They have a sour or bitter taste to them and have the texture of guacamole.
 They are sold while still in their husk, the husk is like a corn husk and needs to be removed before eating.
 Four flores de cuatecos will cost you 10 pesos or U.S. 50 cents (Jan 2018).
-For a larger image of flor de cuateco click HERE.
+For a larger image of flor de cuateco click here.

 Flor de maguey is maguey flower in English.
 Flor de maguey is usually served in quesadillas (roasted or fried tortillas stuffed with cheese) and in soups.
-For a larger image of Flor de maguey click HERE.
+For a larger image of Flor de maguey click here.

 Granada china or Granada originates from South America.
 Granada china has a peel like an orange and has a citric flavor.
 The gelatin pulp and seeds are to be be eaten.
 This is a favorite fruit of mine.
-For a larger image of granada china click HERE.
+For a larger image of granada china click here.

-Grilla and less commonly called higuerilla in Spanish is ricinus communis or castor bean plant in English.
-The castor bean plant originates from tropical Africa[grilla1] and was introduced into the Americas during the colonial era.
-The plant can be seen growing along fence lines and along highways, sometimes reaching heights of 10 meters.
+Higuerilla (Ricinus communis) also known as palmacristi, higuera del diablo and ricino in Spanish; and castor bean in English.
+The castor bean probably originates from tropical Africa and was introduced into the Americas during the colonial era.
+The plant can be seen growing along fence lines, along highways and abandoned lots; sometimes reaching heights of 10 meters.
 The seeds of the castor bean plant are used to make castor oil.
-For a larger image of Grilla click HERE.
+The seeds of the plant are toxic and should be kept away from children.
+For a larger image of higuerilla click here.